wp-plugins/the-welcomizer/readme.txt

 Yes, I will include your translation in future releases.
 E-mail me at `wordpress [at] sebastien-laframboise [dot] com`

 == Upgrade Notice ==

+= 1.2.7 =
+Added a full advanced caching feature for the DataPreview results.

 = 1.2.6 =
 New DataPreview Panel, larger layout.